jywarren/scrollgraph/README.md

 https://github.com/publiclab/matcher-core
 Reference implementation: https://github.com/publiclab/Leaflet.DistortableImage/pull/312

-* create a canvas
+x create a canvas
-* be able to insert an image onto it
+x be able to insert an image onto it
 * store previous image in a stack, n deep, and x,y location
 * be able to fetch current canvas as an image (as a fallback)
 * use Matcher to find matches